grafana/loki/docs/operations/authentication.md

 as NGINX using basic auth or an OAuth2 proxy.

-Note that when using Loki in multi-tenant mode, Loki requires the HTTP header `X-Scopre-OrgID` to be set to a string identifying the user; the responsibility of populating this value should be handled by the authenticating reverse proxy.
+Note that when using Loki in multi-tenant mode, Loki requires the HTTP header `X-Scope-OrgID` to be set to a string identifying the user; the responsibility of populating this value should be handled by the authenticating reverse proxy.
 For more information on multi-tenancy please read its [documentation](multi-tenancy.md).